PanDAWMS/panda-docs/docs/source/client/secret.rst

    >>> set_secret('my_secret_file.dat', '/somewhere/secret_file_path', is_file=True)
    INFO : OK

-so that jobs get those files, where the key is the remote filename while the value is the local file path.
+so that jobs get those files on worker nodes, where the key is the remote filename while the value is the local file path.

 ``list_secrets`` shows all secrets.

 .. code-block:: bash

+    >>> # list_secret(full=False)
     >>> list_secrets()

         Key                : Value